AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Introduction

 To mitigate the impact of errors, current research has predominantly diverged into two main paradigms: Structural Optimization and Parameter Internalization.
-The former seeks to constrain error pathways by engineering robust communication topologies, such as optimizing directed acyclic graphs (DAG) \citep{zhangcut, wang-etal-2025-agentdropout, zhang2025safesieve}.
-The latter focuses on enhancing the intrinsic reasoning of agents by fine-tuning them on failure trajectories \citep{motwani2025malt, zhao2025sirius} or utilizing process-supervision data \citep{lightman2023let, wang-etal-2025-g, zhang2025agentracer}.
-However, despite their contributions, these paradigms share a critical bottleneck: the reliance on offline optimization at the expense of test-time adaptivity.
-As illustrated in Figure \ref{fig:intro}, methods like AgentDropout rely on pre-determined structural priors derived from training statistics.
-They enforce a static connectivity graph that permanently excludes certain agents without attempting to rehabilitate their outputs or rectify their errors.
-Similarly, parameter-based methods depend on frozen weights, rendering them incapable of dynamic correction.
-This static nature prevents the system from salvaging potentially correctable errors during inference, highlighting the urgent need for a test-time rectification framework that can actively intercept and resolve failures in real-time.
+The former seeks to constrain error pathways by engineering robust communication topologies, such as optimizing directed acyclic graphs (DAG) \citep{zhangcut, wang-etal-2025-agentdropout}.
+The latter focuses on enhancing the intrinsic reasoning of agents by fine-tuning them on failure trajectories \citep{motwani2025malt, zhao2025sirius} or utilizing process-supervision data \citep{lightman2023let, zhang2025agentracer}.
+However, these paradigms share a critical bottleneck: the reliance on offline optimization at the expense of test-time adaptivity.
+As illustrated in Figure \ref{fig:intro}, structural methods like AgentDropoutV1 (ADv1) enforce static connectivity graphs that permanently exclude agents without attempting rectification.
+Similarly, frozen weights also restrict parameter-based methods from dynamic correction.
+This static nature prevents salvaging correctable errors during inference, underscoring the urgent need for an active, test-time framework to intercept and resolve failures dynamically.